onepiece-coding/OP-Market/README.md

 # OP Market

-OP Market is a full-stack ecommerce application.
+OP Market is a full-stack ecommerce application built with a zero-dependency philosophy on the frontend: the React app ships with only `react`, `react-dom`, and `react-router-dom` as runtime dependencies — every other system (caching, forms, modals, toasts) is built from scratch, paired with a secure Express and PostgreSQL backend.

 ## Tech Stack